helm/helm/CONTRIBUTING.md

       maintainers before it can be merged.
 Those with `size/XS` are per the judgement of the maintainers.
 For more detail see the [Size Labels](#size-labels) section.
 4. Reviewing/Discussion
-    - All reviews will be completed using Github review tool.
+    - All reviews will be completed using GitHub review tool.
     - A "Comment" review should be used when there are questions about the code that should be answered, but that don't involve code changes.
 This type of review does not count as approval.
     - A "Changes Requested" review indicates that changes to the code need to be made before they